Ciprofloxacin

 Do not stop taking Ciprofloxacin until you complete the full course prescribed by your doctor, even if you start feeling better.
 If you feel better, inform your doctor and seek further guidance.
 Your doctor may suggest reducing the dose, continuing treatment, or other options tailored to your condition.
 Stopping too soon may cause the infection to return.
 If you experience persistent side effects or difficulties, report them to your doctor and seek appropriate treatment.
 Always consult your doctor before discontinuing Ciprofloxacin.

-Ciprofloxacin is safe when used as your doctor prescribes to treat specific conditions.
+Ciprofloxacin is safe when used as prescribed by your doctor to treat specific conditions.
 However, in some cases, ciprofloxacin may cause side effects such as nausea, diarrhoea, abnormal liver function tests, vomiting, and rash.
 These side effects are usually mild and temporary.
-Most of the time, they don't require medical attention and will resolve on their own over time.
+Most of the time, they don't require medical attention and will resolve over time.
 However, if the side effects persist or worsen, you must contact your doctor for further guidance and support.

 Yes, diarrhoea is a common side effect of ciprofloxacin.
-This occurs because the Ciprofloxacin has the potential to impact the intestines and stomach.
-You should speak with your doctor if the diarrhoea is severe, persistent, or includes blood or mucus.
+This occurs because Ciprofloxacin may affect the intestines and stomach.
+You should consult your doctor if the diarrhoea is severe, persistent, or contains blood or mucus.
 It's crucial to stay hydrated and let your doctor know if you experience any uncomfortable symptoms.

 If you're feeling better, don't stop taking Ciprofloxacin!
 This is a crucial moment in your recovery.
 Stopping too soon can lead to incomplete recovery and the return of symptoms.
 Instead, report your progress to your doctor and follow their advice.
-They will guide you in safely tapering off medication if necessary, monitor for any potential side effects, and ensure the disease is fully cleared.
+They will guide you in safely tapering off medication, if necessary, monitor for potential side effects, and ensure the disease is fully resolved.

 Using Ciprofloxacin may raise the risk of tendinitis (inflammation of the tendon) or tendon rupture (tear), particularly during or even months following therapy.
 You should stop taking the drug and get in touch with your doctor immediately if you feel any pain, swelling, or soreness in a tendon.
 Injuries to the tendons can be avoided with quick action.